Common Reasons for Denial of an H-1B Visa

 In past years, this became a particular problem in cases where the H-1B petition stated that the employee would work offsite at a client location.
 USCIS wanted to know whether the employee would truly be working for the petitioning employer, or whether the employer was trying to get around the rules by acting as a "job shop," placing employees on subcontracting assignments.

-As a result, it required petitioners to provide such evidence as a contract agreement, purchase order, and a clear statement that only the petitioner had control over the employee who would be working at the client location.
+As a result, it required petitioners to provide such evidence as a contract for services, purchase order, and a clear statement that only the petitioner had control over the employee who would be working at the client location.
 Failure to include any of these in the initial petition often resulted in H-1B denials.

 The good news going forward is that USCIS no longer should deny H-1B petitions solely because the employee will work at a client location.
 For a previously denied petition, employers either can file a new petition or go to court to overturn the denial.

-Some denials asserted that using an entry-level prevailing wage (Level 1 in the Department of Labor's system), which is appropriate for many jobs that require a bachelor's degree and up to two years of experience, means that the job cannot possibly require a bachelor's degree.
-That was the focus in 2017, but it largely had faded in 2020 as an automatic ground to question whether the job can qualify for an H-1B petition.
-And even though the Biden Administration withdrew the Buy American and Hire American Executive Order, there's no stopping a future, anti-immigration president from resurrecting it or its intent.
+For example, following Trump's signing of the April 18, 2017 "Buy American and Hire American" Executive Order, USCIS began searching high and low for reasons to deny H-1B petitions.
+Some denials asserted that using an entry-level prevailing wage (Level 1 in the Department of Labor's system), which is appropriate for many jobs that require a bachelor's degree and up to two years of experience, means that the job couldn't possibly require a bachelor's degree.
+Such concerns had largely faded by 2020, and the Biden Administration withdrew the Buy American and Hire American Executive Order.
+Nevertheless, there's no stopping a future, anti-immigration president from resurrecting it or its intent.

-In 2018, USCIS began denying H-1B petitions for Computer Systems Analyst, Market Research Analyst, and Financial Analyst jobs, which previously had qualified as H-1B specialty occupations.
+As another example, in 2018, USCIS began denying H-1B petitions for Computer Systems Analyst, Market Research Analyst, and Financial Analyst jobs, which previously had qualified as H-1B specialty occupations.
 A policy memo rescission in early 2021 restored Computer Systems Analyst as eligible for H-1B petitions, and litigation resolved the Market Research Analyst occupation as of late 2021.
-Setting aside the illogical reasoning of the prior decisions, employers need to be prepared for shifting adjudication standards under different administrations.

-Dealing With a Request for Evidence or 221(g) Request
+H-1B Denial Due to Failure to Adequately Deal With a Request for Evidence or 221(g) Request

 In most cases, U.S. immigration authorities will not deny a case without providing plenty of advance warning and a chance to correct the problems.
 If your employer has submitted an H-1B petition to USCIS, the agency will likely issue a request for evidence (RFE) before a denial.
 If you applied for your H-1B visa at a consulate abroad, it first will issue a 221(g) request.